ELAIPBench: A Benchmark for Expert-Level Artificial Intelligence Paper Understanding: Introduction

 With the above goal in mind, we introduce \textsc{ElaipBench}, a benchmark designed to evaluate \textbf{E}xpert-\textbf{L}evel \textbf{A}rtificial \textbf{I}ntelligence \textbf{P}aper understanding. \textsc{ElaipBench} encompasses papers from the domains of machine learning (ML), computer vision (CV), and natural language processing (NLP).
 It comprises 403 manually crafted multiple-choice questions in both single-answer and multiple-answer formats, thereby ensuring the \textbf{reliability} of evaluation.
 The benchmark, presented in English, provides each question with its full-length source paper, the correct answers, and the corresponding evidence excerpt from the paper.

-To ensure the \textbf{difficulty} and \textbf{high quality} of \textsc{ElaipBench}, we employ a competitive incentive annotation process to create challenging questions.
+To ensure the \textbf{difficulty} and \textbf{high quality} of \textsc{ElaipBench}, we employ a game-theoretic competitive annotation protocol designed to yield challenging questions.
 We recruit 20 human annotators, each holding at least a master’s degree in computer science and having prior experience in publishing academic papers.
 Each annotator is assigned one of three roles: \emph{Question Writer}, \emph{Evidence Verifier}, or \emph{Answer Verifier}.The \emph{Question Writer} is responsible for creating data instances.
 Each instance comprises an English academic paper, a set of questions with corresponding answer choices, the correct answer, and supporting evidence excerpts from the paper.
 Subsequently, as a preliminary difficulty filter, we use three LLMs for automated review.
 If any model answers the question correctly, it is discarded as too easy.
 The filtered questions are assigned to Evidence Verifiers, who answer them using the paper and evidence excerpts.
 A question is retained only if the \emph{Evidence Verifier} derives the correct answer using the provided evidence.
 Finally, the \emph{Answer Verifier} attempts to answer the questions based solely on the paper, question, and options.
 Throughout the process, annotators receive a base salary and compete for performance bonuses based on response time and accuracy.
-This mechanism categorizes questions into three difficulty levels and motivates annotators to create challenging yet answerable questions.
+By adopting this game-theoretic incentive design, we establish \emph{careful annotation} as the Nash equilibrium for all annotators, thereby yielding challenging yet answerable questions.
 Figure~\ref{fig1} presents an example question from \textsc{ElaipBench}.
 Its options not only incorporate explicit content from the paper but also require LLMs to perform reasoning based on this content combined with scientific common knowledge.
 Overall, our contributions are summarized as follows:

 \begin{itemize} \item We introduce \textsc{ElaipBench}, a benchmark containing 403 expert-created questions with three difficulty levels.
 The questions are precise and unambiguous, and they require deep understanding beyond simple paper retrieval.